Coterminal Degrees at Stanford

 Recently accepted to a Coterm?

-All students accepted to coterms for autumn will receive and email invitation to orientation sessions TBD.
+All students accepted to coterms will receive an email invitation to join one of multiple orientation sessions options, typically immediately prior or at the start of the next term.
 The same information will be covered in all orientation sessions.

 Communication (Media Studies or Journalism)